mcelicalderon/task_list/README.md

     $ bundle

+### Frontend: NPM / Yarn

+For the frontend components, add `deckar01-task_list` to your npm dependencies config.

+This is the preferred method for including the frontend assets in your application.

 ### Frontend: Bower

 For the frontend components, add `deckar01-task_list` to your Bower dependencies config.

-This is the preferred method for including the frontend assets in your application.
-Alternatively, for Rails methods using `Sprockets`, see below.

 ### Frontend: Rails 3+ Railtie method